Light in correlated disordered media: Photonics applications

 The design of structural colors with artificial materials also raises questions about their predictability with theoretical models or numerical methods, and the inverse design of artificial materials.

 The starting point to predict a color is the computation of the reflectance or transmittance spectra of the disordered material.
 These spectra are then weighted by the spectral power distribution of the illuminant and by color matching functions for the chromatic response of the observer, to be finally projected onto a specific color space~\cite{ohta2006colorimetry}, such as CIE 1931 XYZ.
 The computation of the reflectance and transmittance spectra is evidently the most tedious step.
 Most studies have relied on finite-difference time-domain (FDTD) simulations~\cite{taflove2005computational}, for instance for 3D particulate media~\cite{dong2010structural} and porous dielectric networks~\cite{galinski2017scalable}, yet at the cost of heavy computational loads (although this is mitigated by efficient parallelization).
 Analytical expressions based on diffusion theory have also been used~\cite{schertel2019structural}, but care should be taken on the validity of diffusion approximation ($L/\ell_\text{t} \gg 1$).
 A good alternative is to rely on Monte Carlo light transport simulations~\cite{wang1992monte, alerstam2008parallel} -- the numerical counterpart of radiative transfer -- wherein positional correlations can be taken into account analytically via Eqs.~\eqref{eq:th_scattering_length_structure_factor} and \eqref{eq:th_transport_length_structure_factor} and assuming that an effective index can be defined.
-This allows for a more efficient exploration of the parameter space, as done recently~\cite{hwang2021designing}.
+This numerical approach was used to unveil the importance of the packing strategy of photonic glasses on their color saturation and angle-dependence~\cite{xiao2021investigating}, explore efficiently the parameter space~\cite{hwang2021designing}, and investigate the potential of random dispersions of photonic balls~\cite{yazhgur2022inkjet} for coloring applications~\cite{stephenson2022predicting}.